 For more serious matters parents will be contacted by phone.
-Whenever possible, the detention will be arranged for the same day.
-If this is not possible, the detention will be set for the next working day, allowing parents and students to adjust their travel arrangements, so that the student can get home after completing the detention.
+The detention may be arranged for the same day or the next working day, allowing parents and students to adjust their travel arrangements, so that the student can get home after completing the detention.
 Same day detentions are not arranged unless a member of the pastoral team has spoken with a parent.